chelseanelson/final-project-1-chelseanelson/README.md

 ## Acknowledgments

-I have already called any external libraries in `rscripts/0-data_collection_manipulation` file if needed throughout looking through my exploration.
+I have already called any external libraries in `rscripts/0-data_collection_manipulation` file if needed throughout looking through your exploration.

 All references to external sources and information used have been highlighted and can be found in the References section of `Nelson_Chelsea_final_report.html`.